itsthepo/Sumo-Logstash-tlsSyslog/Linux/linux.md

     Organizational Unit Name (eg, section) []:
     Common Name (eg, your name or your server's hostname) []: *HOSTNAME OF THE BOX YOU ARE ON (If this is in AWS for example: ec2-18-215-144-147.compute-1.amazonaws.com OR on-prem the hostname/ip )*
     Email Address []:
+**Note - the "common name" needs to be the hostname that will be actually receiving the data.**
+For example:
+- If your server is in AWS, you will use the FQDN in the EC2 console
+- If your server is on-prem, you can use either the FQDN or the IP of the server

-### IF YOU DID THIS IN YOUR ROOT DIRECTORY, its ok. just move the above files to the root directory of logstash on rhel 8 that is "/etc/logstash"
+## IF YOU DID THIS IN YOUR ROOT DIRECTORY, its ok. just move the above files to the root directory of logstash on rhel 8 that is "/etc/logstash"
     cp ~/home/logstash-remote.crt /etc/logstash

     cp ~/home/logstash-remote.key /etc/logstash